and Racetracks NASCAR Cars NASCAR

 There have been several great racers throughout the history of NASCAR.
 Richard Petty "The King" has the most wins at 200 career victories.
 Other historical great NASCAR drivers include Dale Earnhardt, David Pearson, Cale Yarborough, Darrell Waltrip, Jeff Gordon, and Bobby Allison.
 It's these drivers skill, daring, courage, and personality that makes NASCAR so popular today.

-Sprint Cup - The Sprint Cup is the premier racing series for NASCAR.
+Cup Series - The Cup Series is the premier racing series for NASCAR.
 This is the best of the best.
 The best race car drivers, racing teams, and race cars.
 Each race has 43 race cars.
 Cars must qualify for each race.
 The fastest car in qualifying will start first in the race.
 In addition to the winnings from each race there is a championship throughout the year.
 Points are allotted for how each driver places in each race.
 Bonus points can be earned for other achievements during the race including winning the poll spot, leading a lap, and leading the most laps.
 When there are 10 NASCAR races left for the year, the top 10 race car drivers with the most points join the Race for the Cup.
 These racers then race for the most points over the last 10 races and the winner is the Champion.